-Breastfeeding is a great way for new Moms to save money.
+It is also a great way for new Moms to save money when they use breastfeeding.
 Formula can be expensive, as can bottles and other gear.
 Breastfeeding usually requires nothing but a healthy diet for Mom!
 Breast milk provides your baby with all the nutrients it needs for the first six months of its life.
-If you’re a new Mama who needs to save money, this reason alone might be enough motivation to continue breastfeeding.
+If you’re a new Mama who needs to save money, this reason alone might be enough motivation to breastfeed.

 #Lower Risk of Disease